Data Security Law of the People's Republic of China: Reactions

 Carolyn Bigg of law firms DLA Piper Hong Kong stated that the law represents: “another important piece in the overall data protection regulatory jigsaw in China”, making it: “complex" and "increasingly onerous" for international businesses to navigate through.
 Chinese technology company stocks fell in reaction to the passing of the law while tech companies such as Meituan, Alibaba and Ant Financial were all placed under regulatory scrutiny prior to its passing.
 The law is seen to have wide-ranging implications and is seen as another step in the increasing lawfare between China and the United States in areas of trade, intellectual property and national security since the beginning of the US-China trade war which began in 2016.

+The German Research Foundation, the Swedish Research Council, and the Swiss National Science Foundation have all avoided co-funding projects in China since the law went into effect in 2021 due to fears of breaching what some consider the law's vaguely defined provisions.